raifowler/bloc-assignments/arrays.md

 > Describe an array.

 A: An array is a list of values stored within a variable.
-The entire list can be called by calling the variable, or you can call individual values by targeting the correct index of the value you\'re calling.
+The entire list can be called by calling the variable, or you can call individual values by targeting the correct index of the value you're calling.

 > In JavaScript can you have single array with a String and a Number in it?